Rick Allen (mountaineer)

 Richard Frank Allen (6 November 1954 – 25 July 2021) was a Scottish mountaineer.
-Allen summitted six eight-thousanders and was the first British climber atop some of Tajikistan's biggest mountains.
+Allen summited six eight-thousanders and was the first British climber atop some of Tajikistan's biggest mountains.
 In 2013 he and Sandy Allan were awarded a Piolet d’Or for their traverse of Nanga Parbat's Mazeno Ridge.
 He had over 40 years' experience climbing in the Himalayas at the time of his death on K2.

 Biography

 Allen was from Aberdeen.
 In his youth, his father took him climbing in the Scottish hills where he made ascents of Schiehallion and Ben Nevis.
 He began climbing with earnest while a chemical engineering student at the University of Birmingham in 1973.
 After university, Allen went to work in the oil and gas industry.
 During and after university, Allen became well known in Scotland for his first winter ascents across some of the region's most difficult routes.
 In 1984, he made the first winter ascent of Raven’s Edge (VII, 7) in Glen Coe.